mssch/kismatic/docs/INSTALL.md

 # Kismatic Install
-Matthew M. Miller Alex Brand, Dimitri Koshkin, Joseph Jacks
+Matthew M. Miller, Alex Brand, Dimitri Koshkin, Joseph Jacks

 ## What the Kismatic installer will do: